 - Evident tension around the scapula and intercostal muscles

 - Improve asthma

 You know how to take a deep breath!
 It is in everyone’s innate nature.
 Practice filling up as much of your upper body as you can – start from your heart area and then move down towards your low belly.
 When the area around your chest expands first, a natural lift of your spine is maintained, which improves your posture.
 On an exhale, deflate first your belly, and then your chest.

 Another way to practice deep breathing is a three-part breath.
 Inhale in thirds, filling up to ⅓ of your capacity to begin, with a pause between each third.
 Repeat on the exhales by releasing one-third of your breath at a time, which helps your focus remain on your breathing rather than your wandering thoughts.

 You may sit down for 5-10 minutes at a time to close your eyes, take deep breaths, and completely watch your breath move through your body.
 Set a timer, and don’t touch your phone or open your eyes until it goes off.
 When a thought comes into mind, notice it, unattached, and let it float by like a cloud.

 Or, you may find little moments throughout your day – when you are waiting in line, at a red light, put a pot of water on the stove – to slow down and tune in.
 Take a full breath in, and watch it flow.

-Whenever you are feeling anger, frustration, sadness or elation, notice that.
+Whenever you are feeling anger, frustration, sadness, or happiness, notice that.
 Step back from your busy brain and watch your thoughts and emotions.
-Observe the emotion from an outsider’s perspective, like you are simply watching yourself in a movie.
-As soon as you can, revert your focus back on your breath.
+Observe the sentiment from an outsider’s perspective, like you are merely watching yourself in a movie.
+As soon as you can, revert your focus on your breath.

 Overall, the clump of holidays may feel overwhelming, busy, and stressful.
 It is up to you to step back, enjoy a full breath of air, and appreciate each moment that you are living right now.
 Happy Holidays!